Implement token-based authentication

 Single-parameter method (recommended)

 The ARTC SDK provides a simplified, single-parameter API for joining a channel.
-This method is recommended as it functions like syntactic sugar, designed to prevent join failures caused by inconsistencies between parameters generated on your server and those passed by the client.
+This method is recommended because it prevents join failures caused by inconsistencies between server-generated parameters and client-supplied values.

 To use this method, combine the Token, AppID, ChannelID, Nonce, UserID, and Timestamp parameters into a JSON object.
 Then, Base64-encode the JSON string to generate a new authentication string (Base64 token).